Ukrainian nationalists protest outside Russian consulate in east

-KHARKIV, Ukraine (Reuters) - Dozens of masked Ukrainian nationalists hurled flares and eggs at the Russian consulate in the eastern city of Kharkiv on Monday in a protest after Russia fired on and seized three Ukrainian vessels over the weekend.
+KHARKIV, Ukraine, Nov 26 (Reuters) - Dozens of masked Ukrainian nationalists hurled flares and eggs at the Russian consulate in the eastern city of Kharkiv on Monday in a protest after Russia fired on and seized three Ukrainian vessels over the weekend.

 Some of the protesters shouted “Death to the Russian occupants.”
 A tree inside the consulate courtyard caught fire, causing a thick cloud of smoke to billow up into the sky.